Trump Administration Cracks Down On Some Flavored Vaping Products

 The enforcement applies to many flavors of cartridge-based e-cigarettes.
 Menthol- and tobacco-flavored cartridges are exempt from the restriction, as are tank-based systems sold in vape shops, because data show these aren't popular among kids and teens.

-"We're striking a balance," Health and Human Services Secretary Alex Azar said during a press conference, explaining that e-cigarettes need to remain an "off-ramp" for adults to transition away from combustible cigarettes, but they can't become an "on-ramp" for children to become addicted to nicotine.
+"We're striking a balance," Health and Human Services Secretary Alex Azar said during a news conference, explaining that e-cigarettes need to remain an "off-ramp" for adults to transition away from combustible cigarettes, but they can't become an "on-ramp" for children to become addicted to nicotine.

 Azar stressed that all vape products are currently "illegal" because they are on the market despite not being cleared by the FDA.
 They are only allowed to be sold because the FDA is using its enforcement discretion.
-A judge ruled last summer that e-cigarette manufacturers would need to submit pre-marketing applications to the agency by May 12, 2020.
+A judge ruled last summer that e-cigarette manufacturers would need to submit premarketing applications to the agency by May 12.
 They will then be allowed to remain on the market for one year while under FDA review.

 The administration stressed this is not a ban.

-Note: A previous version of this story misspelled Matthew Myers' last name as Meyers.